OctopusDeploy/People/Software-Engineering.md

 ### I share my knowledge both within Octopus, and with the Octopus and wider developer community

+- I actively influence engineering teams across Octopus resulting in improved engineering excellence and overall productivity
 - I actively blog about the lessons we are learning as we improve engineering excellence to clarify our thinking, reinforce the learning, attract customers and potential future employees
+- I have a proven track record of expertly tailoring my communication to the target audience with a result of increased clarity and impact

 ## Engineering Manager

 _We consider an engineering manager to be a full time role building on top of the Lead Software Engineer.
 See the [manager's handbook](https://octopushq.atlassian.net/wiki/spaces/IN/pages/628981849/Managers+at+Octopus)._